BjornFJohansson/pydna/README.md

 ## Installation using pip
 The second best way of installing pydna is with pip.
-Pip is the officially [recommended](http://python-packaging-user-guide.readthedocs.org/en/latest) tool for installaion of Python packages from PyPi.
+Pip is the officially [recommended](http://python-packaging-user-guide.readthedocs.org/en/latest) tool for installation of Python packages from PyPi.
 Pip installs dependencies automatically.

 ### Linux: